 Your results may be sent to us directly from the testing agency or indicated on your official secondary school transcript.
 Use the following codes as needed on your application materials:

-A bank letter from your parent or sponsor’s bank, signed by a bank official, verifying the availability of funds.
+- A bank letter from your parent or sponsor’s bank, signed by a bank official, verifying the availability of funds.
 Also include a letter from your parent or sponsor indicating his or her willingness to pay educational expenses.
-OR

 A bank statement in your parent or sponsor’s name, verifying the availability of funds.
 Also include a signed letter from your parent or sponsor indicating his or her willingness to pay educational expenses.